ListenerJubatus/smtheme-fiftyOne/readme.md

 Progress
 -----------
-I'd say it's about 55% done.
-Needs a bit more eye-candy, some screens and modes still need to be fixed up/polished, and Edit mode needs to be worked on (especially after 5.1 is modified to support the new edit menu scripting).
+I'd say it's about 96% done now; just needs a bit more fit and finish if needed, and we'll be off to the races!

 Feel free to contribute and make pull requests.